Would you like to make a difference working with service users with problematic substance use?

-For further information, and to apply, please visit our website: https://wdp.ciphr-irecruit.com/Applicants/vacancy/330/Criminal-Justice--Outreach-Practitioner---Chester
+For further details, and to apply, please visit our website: wdp.ciphr-irecruit.com/Applicants/vacancy/330/Criminal-Justice--Outreach-Practitioner---Chester

 We do not accept CV’s, any application made with a CV will be disregarded.

-The closing date for applications is 20th June 2021 Midnight
+The closing date for applications is Sunday 25th July 2021 at midnight

 WDP is an innovative behaviour-change charity.
 We facilitate long-lasting transformation in people’s lives to improve health, wellbeing, and social integration.
 We work across the fields of substance misuse, young person’s support, employability, sexual health, and inpatient services.